distolma/storeon-observable/README.md

 <img src="https://storeon.github.io/storeon/logo.svg" align="right" alt="Storeon logo by Anton Lovchikov" width="160" height="142">

 A tiny rxjs 6-based middleware for [Storeon].
-Compose and cancel async actions to create side effects and more. ([Demo])
+Compose and cancel async actions to create side effects and more.

 The size is only 351 bytes.
 It uses [Size Limit] to control size.